mendix/docs/content/best-practices/architecture/integration/ui-integration.md

 ## 5 CDN Integration for Global Portals and Apps {#cdn}

-As seen in the sections above Mendix is a great alternative for functional customer portals, collaborating with Web-sites, a CMS system and/or a document management system.
-For simpler customer and employee portals Mendix can do all the tasks above.
+As seen in the sections above, the Mendix Platform is a great option for building functional customer portals as well as collaborating with websites, a CMS, or a document management system.
+Some organizations have even used a pure Mendix solution to develop full customer portals with basic content-management and document-management capabilities included.

-For global websites, customer portals and apps the user can be in any place on the planet.
-To avoid long rendering times and cut the traveling distance for as much content and data as possible, CDN (Content Delivery Nodes) solutions should be used.
-CDN solutions cache content in local nodes and renders the entire page for the users.
-This provides quick response times across the globe, especially when using large images and videos.
+Global websites, customer portals, and applications have end-users located anywhere on the planet, so they need to avoid long rendering times.
+To cut the traveling distance for as much content and data as possible, content delivery nodes (CDN) solutions should be used.
+CDN solutions cache content in local nodes and render the entire page for the users.
+This enables providing quick response times across the globe, especially when large images and videos are used.

-The diagram below shows a typical set-up.
-All web-pages are rendered close to the end-user browser location using a CDN solution, that provides a first secutity layer and caches all static or semi-static information, limiting the round-trips to the underlaying systems, which could be a web-site, a CMS system and several Mendix apps:
+The diagram below shows a typical setup.
+All web pages are rendered close to the end-user browser location using a CDN solution, which provides a first secutity layer and caches all static or semi-static information, limiting the round-trips to the underlaying systems, which could be a website, a CMS system, and several Mendix apps:

 ![](attachments/ui-integration/cdn.png)

-A Web-site runs the frame, and Mendix provides the active pages where the user collaborates with the organization.
-The CMS system no longer runs the frame, but is providing the right content at the right time.
+In this setup, a website runs the frame, and Mendix provides the active pages where the user collaborates with the organization.
+The CMS system no longer runs the frame, but it is providing the right content at the right time.

-For the static content this provides a huge advantage in rendering time.
-For Mendix apps, it can save up to 50% of the content round-trips.
-CDN systems also have faster and better interntet routing, which can provide a 50% improvement in Asia and South America, and around 10% within Europe.
+For the static content, this setup provides a huge advantage in rendering time.
+For Mendix apps, this setup can save up to 50% of the content round-trips.
+CDN systems also have faster and better internet routing, which can provide a 50% improvement in Asia and South America, and around 10% within Europe.

-The advatages with CDN solutions are so siginficant that almost all global portals and apps use CDN solutions these days, and it works very well with Mendix apps as well.
-When Customer portals and apps need to be globally deployed and accessible Mendix usually combines a global deployment strategy with a CDN solution for re-direction and additional proximity to cached static content.
+The advatages with CDN solutions are so siginficant that almost all global portals and applications use CDN solutions these days.
+This also works very well with Mendix.
+When customer portals and apps need to be globally deployed and accessible, Mendix usually combines a global deployment strategy with a CDN solution for redirection and additional proximity to cached static content.
+Such a strategy looks like this:

 1. Deploy several instances globally in different availability zones.
 They may collaborate with each other if required.
-2. Use a CDN solution (Content Delivery Node), so further increase availability and speed of UX interactions
+2. Use a CDN solution to further increase the availability and speed of UX interactions.

 For more details, see the [Geo-Scaling Architecture](../performance/plan-design-high-volume#geo-scaled) section of *Planning & Designing for High Volume*).

-If it is a Customer Portal most people work locally in their region, so will mostly log into their closest instance, while CDN can re-direct them back there when travelling, or we copy the required data over to work locally also when travelling.
+In a customer portal, most end-users work locally in their region, so they will mostly log into their closest instance.
+A CDN can re-direct them back there when they are travelling, or the required data can also be copied over to work locally when travelling.

-When using CDN solutions the external APIs are often also made available via the content nodes.
-This the same advantages proximity and caching advantages as for UX, while also providing some API management functions like protection against Denial-of-service attacks,  throttling, and Bot management.
+When using CDN solutions, the external APIs are often also made available via the content nodes.
+This has the same proximity and caching advantages as for UX, while also providing some API management functions like protection against denial-of-service attacks, throttling, and bot management.

-Akamai is the most established solution with 240 000 nodes in 240 countries, while AWS and Azure have good competing solutions available.
+Akamai is the most established solution with 240,000 nodes in 240 countries, while AWS and Azure have good competing solutions available.

 ## 6 Summary

-UX integration is becoming increasingly common and allows a Microservices strategy for building and maintaining systems, while providing a unified "one-system" experience to the end-users.
-The Mendix Deep-links provides a secure way to integrate viw UX components and transferring the context over to the other app.
+UI integration is becoming increasingly common, and it enables a microservices strategy for building and maintaining systems while providing a unified "one-system" experience to end-users.
+Mendix deep links provide a secure way to integrate UX components and transfer the context over to another app.

-UX integration is also used for a variety of Web-sites, Customer portals and Global solutions:
+UI integration is also used for a variety of websites, customer portals, and global solutions:

-* Web-sites use web-links to Mendix Apps for the functional part of the site
+* Websites use web links to Mendix apps for the functional part of the websites
-* Marketing oriented CMS based customer portals render Mendix UX panes within the CMS based web-page-frame
+* Marketing-oriented CMS-based customer portals render Mendix UI panes within CMS-based web-page frames
 * Global apps and portals use CDN solutions to provide snappy UX experiences across the globe